 Chetna has been studying and practicing yoga in its many aspects since 1999.
 She began teaching in 2003 and is a graduate of the Salt Spring Centre of Yoga, where she was certified in classical ashtanga and hatha yoga systems and is registered with the Yoga Alliance.
 She has completed the 1000 hours Yoga Therapy training through Integrative Yoga Therapy and achieved certification through the International Association of Yoga Therapists (C-IAYT).
-Chetna joined the faculty of the SSCY Yoga Teacher Trainings in 2007.
+Chetna joined the faculty of the SSCY Yoga Teacher Trainings in 2007 and in 2018 assumed the role of YTT Program Director.
 Chetna teaches private yoga therapy sessions for specific conditions and specializing in yoga for cancer.
 As well she teaches public and corporate classes in Victoria.
 Her compassionate approach to teaching promotes an environment that is relaxing and encouraging, empowering and fun.

 Lyndsay Chandra Prabha Savage; RYT 500; VYI 800